This is the website of the London Symphony Orchestra group of companies.

 • To send you communications by post following a purchase in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;

-• To send you communications by email following a purchase via the LSO website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;
+• To present and send digital communications following a purchase via the LSO website in order to inform you of other related products, events and opportunities to support the Orchestra, which may include relevant news or competitions from our sponsors;

-• To ensure our marketing and fundraising resources are used in the most effective and efficient manner and that any communications we may send are appropriate and of interest to you;
+• To ensure our marketing and fundraising resources are used in the most effective and efficient manner and that any communications we may present or send to you are appropriate and of interest to you;

 • To improve our understanding of audience and donor behaviour through research, profiling and the creation of customer segments;